svkucheryavski/svelte-plots-basic/README.md

 ## News

+### 3.1.0

+* Added possibility to reverse the axis, just swap the limit values.

 ### 3.0.0

 New major release (v.
 3.0.0, released 20/01/2025) introduces many breaking changes as the library has been re-written using Svelte 5.
 If you use previous versions of `svelte-plots-basic` in your projects, and do not want to change anything, stick to the latest 2.x.x version.